 12. Add follow-up questions to understand the reasons for each answer

 This NPS survey best practice is recommended by its creators.
-After all, knowing your NPS score is just the beginning.
+After all, knowing your Net Promoter Score (and benchmarking the NPS against your competition) is just the beginning.
 You must also find out the reason behind it.

 Here’s where follow-up open-ended questions come into play.
 They will give you concrete, actionable, honest feedback that will fuel your customer experience program.

 You can ask NPS detractors (i.e., the respondents who give you a score between 0 and 6) for improvement suggestions.